PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 `id` | The task identifier.
 `name` | The task name.
 `description` | The task description.
-`contextType` | Used to define the channel type, when there are actions.
 `active` | Used to determinate if the task is active, if true the taskbox will process.

 ### Trigger Details